mohamedyounis10/Mental-Health-Chatbot/README.md

 - Expanding the intents and responses to cover more mental health topics.
 - Adding sentiment analysis for more empathetic responses.
 - Integrating external APIs for mental health resources and helpline numbers.

----

-Make sure to save the UI screenshot (e.g., as `ui-preview.png`) in the root of your repository or in a specific folder (like `assets/`) and update the path accordingly in the Markdown file.